 7 - Do not use questions with obvious answers

-Many sites offer a feature that allows you to recover your password when answering a certain question.
-The idea here is to get you to provide an issue for which you alone know the answer.
-Do not create questions that can be easily answered, instead create questions that only you can answer, such as "What is the name of the girl who was my girlfriend Mutu Ya Kevelaand?".
+Many websites offer a feature that allows you to recover your password when answering a question.
+The idea here is to get you to provide a question whose answer only you know.
+Don't create questions that can be easily answered, instead, create questions that only you can answer, such as “what is the name of the young woman who was my girlfriend in Mutu Ya Kevelaand?".

 8 - Do not share your passwords with anyone